Singular reduction modules of differential equations

 { $\phantom{^{\dag,\ddag}}$\rm E-mail: \it $^\dag$boyko@imath.kiev.ua, $^\ddag$michael.kunzinger@univie.ac.at, $^\S$rop@imath.kiev.ua }

 { \parbox{150mm}{ The notion of singular reduction modules, i.e., of singular modules of nonclassical (conditional) symmetry, of differential equations is introduced.
-It is shown that the derivation of nonclassical symmetries for differential equations can be favourably enhanced by an in-depth prior study of the associated singular modules of vector fields.
+It is shown that the derivation of nonclassical symmetries for differential equations can be improved by an in-depth prior study of the associated singular modules of vector fields.
 The form of differential functions and differential equations possessing parameterized families of singular modules is described up to point transformations.
 Singular cases of finding reduction modules are related to lowering the order of the corresponding reduced equations.
 As examples, singular reduction modules of evolution equations and second-order quasi-linear equations are studied.
-Reductions of differential equations to algebraic equations and first-order ordinary differential equations are considered in detail within the framework proposed. } }
+Reductions of differential equations to algebraic equations and to first-order ordinary differential equations are considered in detail within the framework proposed and are related to previous no-go results on nonclassical symmetries. } }

 \noprint{ Keywords: nonclassical symmetry, conditional symmetry, reduction module, ansatz, no-go case }